 EOSC shall link together and continue building on solutions and infrastructures that are already in existence in the EU countries, and in this way provide services for storage, management, sharing, analysis and reuse of research data.
 Data shall be coordinated, so that they fulfil the FAIR principles, that is to say are Findable, Accessible, Interoperable and Reusable.

 What does EOSC entail for the research community?

 EOSC shall make it possible to continue to build on previous research by creating the conditions where research data can be reused.
 New research questions can be raised, and collaboration across national borders and scientific disciplines can be facilitated.
 In this way, research is driven forwards, and EOSC will make this possible, by:

 - Developing practices and skills for open science, and working towards normalising open science.

 - Developing joint frameworks for methods and infrastructural services for collaboration and sharing FAIR research data.

-- Developing existing infrastructures so that research data can be linked together, shared and used across disciplines and national borders.
+- Linking together and further developing existing infrastructures so that research data can be shared and used.